 Click a feedback request to jump in and start reviewing or to see your teammate's comments on your work.

 To request feedback:

 - Click the + Create button at the top of the CodeStream pane.

 - Select the + Request Feedback button in the header of the Feedback Requests section.
 If you're an admin you'll also see a gear icon to control how both feedback request assignments and approvals work for your organization.

 - You can also use a keyboard shortcut (

 With a single click you can name the feedback request based on the last commit message, the branch name, or, if you started work by selecting a ticket, the ticket title.
 CodeStream assumes that you are requesting feedback on changes in the repository/branch of the file you've currently selected in your editor.
 If you have multiple repositories open in your IDE, you can change this via the repository dropdown at the very top of the feedback request form.

-Depending on your organization's settings, CodeStream may suggest specific reviewers.
+Depending on your organization's feedback request settings, CodeStream may suggest specific reviewers.
 Based on the commit history of the code being changed, the suggestions may even include someone that isn't yet on your CodeStream team.
 In that case, they'd be notified by email.
-Hover over a reviewer’s name to see more details or to remove them.
+Hover over a reviewer's name to see more details or to remove them.
 If multiple reviewers are assigned you may also have the option to determine whether any of them can approve the review or if each one has to approve it individually.
 Read more on how to configure the feedback settings.

 The Changed Files section lists all of the files that have been added, removed, or modified.
 Click any file to view a diff if you want to review your changes before submitting the feedback request.